commercetools/merchant-center-application-kit/packages/application-shell/src/test-utils/README.md

 });
 ```

 When passing `null` for `user` the default `user` will not be added to the context and the component-under-test will get rendered as-if no user was authenticated.
-This also works for `project`, `permissions` and `environment` as you will see below.
+This also works for `project` and `environment` as you will see below.

 ### API